Cray-HPE/docs-csm/install/index.md

       >**IMPORTANT:**
-      Before FAS can be used to update firmware, refer to the 1.5 _HPE Cray EX System Software Getting Started Guide S-8000_ on the HPE Customer Support Center at https://www.hpe.com/support/ex-gsg for information about how to install the HPE Cray EX HPC Firmware Pack (HFP) product.
+      Before FAS can be used to update firmware, refer to the 1.5 _HPE Cray EX System Software Getting Started Guide S-8000_ on the HPE Customer Support Center at https://www.hpe.com/support/ex-gsg for more information about how to install the HPE Cray EX HPC Firmware Pack (HFP) product.
 The installation of HFP will inform FAS of the newest firmware available.
 Once FAS is aware that new firmware is available, then see [Update Firmware with FAS](../operations/firmware/Update_Firmware_with_FAS.md).